Dancing in the Moonlight

-"Dancing in the Moonlight" is a song written by Sherman Kelly, originally recorded in 1970 by Kelly's band Boffalongo, and then a hit single by King Harvest in 1972, reaching no. 5 in Canada and no. 13 on the Billboard Hot 100.
+"Dancing in the Moonlight" is a song written by Sherman Kelly, originally recorded in 1970 by Kelly's band Boffalongo, and then a hit single by King Harvest in 1972, reaching No. 5 in Canada and No. 13 in the United States.
 In 2000, a cover by English band Toploader became a worldwide hit and achieved multi-platinum status in the United Kingdom.
 Another cover by Swedish EDM duo Jubël, released in 2018, was also a hit in some European countries.

 History

 Sherman Kelly wrote the song in 1969.
-While recovering from a vicious assault by a gang, he "envisioned an alternate reality, the dream of a peaceful and joyful celebration of life".
+While recovering from a brutal assault by a St. Croix gang, during which he was beaten with baseball bats and his girlfriend was gangraped, he "envisioned an alternate reality, the dream of a peaceful and joyful celebration of life".
 Kelly wrote:

 On a trip to St. Croix in 1969, I was the first victim of a vicious St. Croix gang who eventually murdered 8 American tourists.
 At that time, I suffered multiple facial fractures and wounds and was left for dead.
 While I was recovering, I wrote "Dancin' in the Moonlight" in which I envisioned an alternate reality, the dream of a peaceful and joyful celebration of life.
 The song became a huge hit and was recorded by many musicians worldwide.
 "Dancin' In The Moonlight" continues to be popular to this day.

 He recorded it singing lead with his band Boffalongo, and they were active from 1968 to 1971; they included it on their album Beyond Your Head and it was their final single.
 The song was also recorded by High Broom and released in 1970 on Island Records.
 It failed to reach the UK Singles Chart.